Vargamūla

 Continue this process as long as there are still digits to the right

 The following is an example with 14642.
-In the first line, v stands for varga (odd) and a for avarga (even).
+In the first line, v stands for odd and a for even places.

 When dividing according to step 6, the quotients were small enough that they could be subtracted from the numbers in the later steps.
 Hence going back and repeating was not necessary.